streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 For example, you could extract all of the ERC20, ERC721, and ERC1155 transfers from the Ethereum blockchain and persist the data to a files-based store.

 Substreams modules are created and prepared specifically for the sink tool.
-After the sink tool begins running, automated tasks can be setup to have [BigQuery](https://cloud.google.com/bigquery), or other files-based storage solution, ingest the data.
+After the sink tool begins running, automated tasks can be setup to have [BigQuery](https://cloud.google.com/bigquery), or other files-based storage solutions, ingest the data.

 By using the automated ingestion tasks you can also route the data to [Clickhouse](https://clickhouse.com), custom scripts and other related data storage and processing tools accepting a file format.
 This can only be accomplished indirectly, however it's important to note that it's possible to automate further ingestion from files to data stores.